z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 --> Files here <--

 #### Thought Process
-Let's examine a few lines from the log file.
+Let me examine a few lines from the log file.

 ```bash
 ┌──(d4nhwu4n㉿hide-and-seek)-[/mnt/e/CTF/BYUCTF2025/for/Are You Looking Me Up]